-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
+The key assumptions concerning the future and other key sources of estimation uncertainty at the end of reporting period, are described below.
 The Group based its assumptions and estimates on parameters available when the consolidated financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Group.
 Such changes are reflected in the assumptions when they occur.